ppremru/LaunchFieldKitAdoption/foundation/foundation.md

 ## Approach

-The enablement goal is to check your foundational skills by walking through the recommendations below  - do you have crawl-walk knowledge of topics such as these:
+The enablement goal is to check your foundational skills via independent learning  - do you have crawl-walk knowledge of topics such as these:

 * Understand concepts such as **IaC** and **DevOps**
 * Write **YAML** syntax and use lint to verify
 * Setup **VSCode** and integrate with YAML
 * Experiment with basic **git** commands and workflow
-* Do you have additional topics for the CoP approach - or **tips** to share?
+* Do you have updates to the recommended resources - or **tips** to share?
   * [Git Tips](../tips/tips-git.md)

 ## Independent Learning Path Recommendations